Communication of Patient Rights

 - Expect that all communications and records pertaining to their care should be available only to those directly concerned with such care, except as required by law or by the instructions of the patient.

 - Expect that, within its capacity, a hospital must make a reasonable response to their request for services in an emergency.
 The hospital must provide evaluation, service and/or referral as indicated by the urgency of the case.
 When medically permissible, patients may be transferred to another facility only after they have received complete information and explanation concerning the need for alternatives to such transfer.
-The institution to which the patient is to be transferred and the physician to be responsible for the case must first have accepted the patient for transfer.
+The institution to which the patient is to be transferred and the provider to be responsible for the case must first have accepted the patient for transfer.

 - Examine and receive an explanation of their hospital bill.